Kurot0/seismic_surrogate_mixer/README.md

 ### Example Results

 * **Loss Curves (Training / Validation)**
+  Results shown below are from the Multi-MLP-Mixer model on fold4.

 ![Loss Curves](./img/loss_curve_example.png)

 * **Quantitative Evaluation**
+  Results shown below are from the Multi-shot setting with the Multi-MLP-Mixer model.

 ```
 Individual Results: (31.784717, 0.937626), (31.973283, 0.943903), (32.270648, 0.945620), (31.583992, 0.943013), (31.749764, 0.947818), (31.664950, 0.946627), (32.522364, 0.947405), (32.312085, 0.945339), (33.213400, 0.947383), (32.790078, 0.940169)